orbitersim/orbiter/README.md

 You need to install those separately.
 The easiest way to do so is by installing [Orbiter 2016](http://orbit.medphys.ucl.ac.uk/download.html).
 Optionally you can also install high-resolution versions of the textures from the Orbiter website.
-You should keep the Orbiter 2016 installation separately from your Orbiter git repository.
+You should keep the Orbiter 2016 installation separate from your Orbiter git repository.

 To configure Orbiter to use the 2016 texture installation, set the